acapozucca/devops/pipeline/s3-automate-deploy/README.md

 - The directory `/home/vagrant/stage` is the target place to deploy the file
 - A ssh key pair has to be set among `integration-server` and `stage-vm` for vagrant user.
 This allows not to enter password when connecting through ssh.

+5.1.
+Create script

 `vim deploy-proc.sh`

+5.2.
+Content of the script

 ```
 #!/bin/bash